Ed Sheeran joins ‘The Voice’ as Season 21 Mega Mentor - NewsBreak

 The artists are hoping it’s an even better season for them.

-Chesapeake’s Lana Scott was saved during the Battle Rounds, so she will be competing in the Knockouts.
-Be sure to keep an eye out for her live performance.

-“The Voice” airs tonight on WAVY TV 10 at 8 p.m. , followed by a new episode of “Ordinary Joe.”
+“The Voice” airs tonight at 8 p.m., followed by a new episode of “Ordinary Joe.”

 Comments / 0